 Henna is part of our culture.
 Henna is used for social events like weddings, prom, and Mother’s Day.
 Henna is for happiness and celebration.
 Henna is how we stay connected to our Sudanese culture.
 All Sudanese people know henna.
 Everyone who sees henna loves it, even Americans.
 They ask and want to know what the henna means.
 A long time ago only married women do henna.
 Now teenage girls do henna, but never on their feet, only their hands

 For the Sudanese we always have big weddings.
 A bride without henna is like a bride without a beautiful dress.
 It is as important as the wedding ring.
 Henna makes the bride feel beautiful and loved.
 When we do henna for a bride we give her a blessing.
 Henna is our way to show respect for a special day.
 When Fatima returned to Africa to visit, all the women in her had henna because they celebrated her visit.

 You can make henna with hair dye and with natural material from leaves of the henna plant.
 We cannot grow the leaves to make henna in the United States so people must bring it from Africa.
 Sudanese people like to use black henna from hair dye so that it will look good and stay for a long time on our hands and feet.
 The hair dye henna also dries more quickly and is easier to use.

 Every henna design we do is different.
 We do not copy a picture or do names or words.
 We create the design in the moment.
-It is like jazz music, we improvise.
+When we hold the henna bag, the design comes to us.